jcolson/geoloc/README.md

 There are several json data files in the repository, they all end with json.
 The geocombined.json file is a combination of the geousa.json and the geoworld.json file, which contains Poly's of the United States individual states as well as the rest of world country polygons.

+If you decide to use externaldata, then the built-in enriched data will not be used either, so you'll need to pass EXTERNALENRICHEDDATA if you'd like a second data set to enrich the first.

+Enriched data sets prepend ENRICHED_ to their property names to avoid collisions.

 ```sh
 PORT=8080 EXTERNALDATA=geocombined.json ./geoloc
 ```